Cynixia/The-Black-Book/Base Conversion.md

 Thus, $56180_{10}=7090_{20}$

 ## Fractional Part
 To convert the fractional part, it is successively multiplied by the base into an *integer product and fraction* until the fraction is *zero*.
-The integer products are then read in order.
+The integer products are then read *in order*.

-Note that in each successive multiplication, only the fractional part of the preceding step is multiplied.
+Note that in each successive multiplication, *only* the fractional part of the preceding step is multiplied.

 > [!Example]
 Converting $0.6875_{10}$ to binary.